clarkgrubb/data-tools/src/utf8-script/README.md

 # Overview

-This script takes UTF-8 encoded input and counts the number of characters in each script.
+This script takes UTF-8 encoded input and tallies the characters by Unicode script.

 # Unicode Scripts

-Each Unicode character belongs to a script.
-Some examples are Latin, Greek, Cyrillic, Hebrew, Arabic, Devanagari, Hangul, Hiragana, Katakana, and Han.
+Each Unicode character belongs to a Unicode script.
+Examples of Unicode scripts are Latin, Greek, Cyrillic, Hebrew, Arabic, Devanagari, Hangul, Hiragana, Katakana, and Han.

-Some Unicode characters are in the Common and Inherited "scripts".
+Some Unicode characters are classified as belonging to the Common, Inherited, or Unknown scripts.

-The Common characters include punctuation symbols and other symbols which are widely shared.
-The Inherited characters are combining marks.
+The Common characters include symbols which are shared by the scripts.
+This includes most punctuation.
+The Inherited characters are combining marks  The Unknown characters are Unicode points to which the Unicode standard has not assigned a character.

-The mapping from Unicode point to script is described in [Scripts.txt][1] If a character is not in one of these ranges, it belongs to the script Unknown.
+The mapping from Unicode point to script is described in [Scripts.txt][1].

+# Implementation

 In Unicode 7.0, there are 126 scripts if we include Unknown.
 The characters in a script often don't have contiguous points, so they are